Friday, October 05, 2012

-I know you're wondering about the chic thing, but we're getting to it.
+I know you're wondering about the sheep thing, but we're getting to it.
 When you get a chance, check out the links above, as well as this one.
 Watch the videos.
 You won't regret it.

 So, it's like this… the people who originally put this together spent quite some time studying sheep and shepherds in Europe.
-Then they made costumes, put people in them and told the story through it.
+Then they made costumes, put people in them and told a story through it.
 If it sounds demented, it's because it is, but it is also effective and touching and surreal and amazing.

 Our particular flock of sheep came out of a courtyard, moving towards a grassy knoll a little bit down the street.
 This was the transhumance - defined in Wikipedia as "the seasonal movement of people with the livestock between fixed summer and winter pastures."
 When you first saw them, it was beyond words.
 Hearing the bells and the bleating was funny, but also weirdly evocative.

 They had a little sitdown on the other side of the street.
-A rather, they sort of threw themselves down on the ground, just like sheep.
+Or rather, they sort of threw themselves down on the ground, just like sheep.
 Then they sat there, occasionally bleating, some walking around and one even having a bit of a wee.
 Leave it to the black sheep in the flock...

 The shepherd stood patiently waiting until the sheet had had enough of a rest and then the flock and the audience moved towards the mountain pasture

 Where one toddler got up close and personal with the sheep.
 She seemed a little confused.
 The sheep on the right got sheared a little later in the performance and it was quite astonishing, really.
 She had the sheep movements down pat.
-If you've ever seen the sheep shearing, either on TV or in real life, you'll know how she moved
+If you've ever seen a sheep shearing, either on TV or in real life, you'll know how she moved

 And that was the thing about it.
 This wasn't done tongue-in-cheek at all.
 Well, I'm sure they weren't unaware of how funny it was, but the performers lived sheepishness.
 They had the blank thousand yard stare, their movements were very sheeplike whether they were walking or sitting quietly chewing.
 There was a commitment on behalf of the people playing sheet that put the whole thing into something much more than humour

 The bleats were funny, though.
 Especially when they did it right in front of a child.
 Big hit.
-The sheep that got milk was also a big hit and the shepherd generously shared cups with the audience
+The sheep that got milked was also a big hit and the shepherd generously shared cups with the audience

 Yep.
 Blank stare that doesn't seek out eye contact.
 Imagine 25 minutes of that.
 This experience made me realize how much we look at and engage with our environment